romana/romana.github.io/how/networkpolicy.md

 Applying network policy to complete CIDRs v. individual endpoints reduces the number of filter rules that need to be applied, reducing complexity and simplifying operations.

-Romana supports Kubernetes NetworkPolicy APIs for namespace isolation as well as its own expanded network policy enforcement capability for both ingress and egress traffic filtering and host protection policies.
+Romana supports Kubernetes Network Policy APIs for namespace isolation as well as its own expanded network policy enforcement capability for both ingress and egress traffic filtering and host protection policies.

+### Route Filtering

+Romana allow more restrictive route filters in network devices because topology aware IPAM ensures addresses remain with specific network zone.
+See [Route Filtering](/deploy_romana/multi_network_clusters/#route-filtering) for more details.